Zhangshibf/Chinese-Sentence-Bert-Using-Siamese-Network-Architecture/README.md

 # Chinese-Sentence-Bert-Using-Siamese-Network-Architecture
+Please refer to this report for information
 -----------------------------------------------------------
 # How to use Chinese Sentence BERT to generate sentence embeddings?
+Download Chinese Sentence BERT model from here

 ------------------------------------------------------------
 # Alternatively, if you'd like to try training Chinese Sentence BERT yourself...